 If these conditions are met a roof repair is probably the best option.

-However, there is one major condition – the repair must be done properly.
-If you’re confident in your abilities, you can DIY it – but if you’re not, reach out to a well-reviewed and recommended contractor.
+However, there is one major condition – the repair flat roof must be done properly.
+If you’re confident in your abilities, you can DIY it – but if you’re not, reach out to a well-reviewed and recommended roof contractor.

 When Should You Just Replace Your Flat Roof?

-If the leaks in your flat roof are the result of age and material break down, it typically doesn’t make sense to repair it.
+If your flat roof leak repair are the result of age and material break down, it typically doesn’t make sense to repair it.

-Usually these kinds of leaks start to show up around the twelve or fifteen-year mark on a well-made roof, so if you are experiencing leaks around this time it is perhaps best to look into the costs of replacing it altogether.
+Usually these kinds of leaks start to show up around the 12 or 15 year mark on a well-made roof, so if you are experiencing leaks around this time it is perhaps best to look into the costs of replacing it altogether.

 What’s more, if the initial installation wasn’t performed properly, you may need to replace the roof sooner.
 Keep in mind that small leaks can be easily repaired, but large or multiple leaks may make replacing the roof entirely the best option.

 The Cost of Flat Roof Repair vs. Replacement

 Understanding the costs of various types of flat roofing materials is where you should start when determining whether you repair the roof or replace it entirely.

 Materials like PVC, TPO, EPDM, or similar materials can be expensive to install even without labor costs.